DrTimothyAldenDavis/SuiteSparse/README.md

 Acknowledgements
 -----------------------------------------------------------------------------

+Markus Mützel contributed the most recent update of the SuiteSparse build system for all SuiteSparse packages, extensively porting it and modernizing it.

-I would like to thank François Bissey, Sebastien Villemot, Erik Welch, Jim Kitchen, Markus Mützel, and Fabian Wein for their valuable feedback on the SuiteSparse build system and how it works with various Linux / Python distros and other package managers.
+I would also like to thank François Bissey, Sebastien Villemot, Erik Welch, Jim Kitchen, and Fabian Wein for their valuable feedback on the SuiteSparse build system and how it works with various Linux / Python distros and other package managers.
 If you are a maintainer of a SuiteSparse packaging for a Linux distro, conda-forge, R, spack, brew, vcpkg, etc, please feel free